RLBot/RLBot/README.md

 Gradle is a build / dependency management system.
 You can execute various tasks with `gradlew.bat some_task`.
 To use gradle, you'll need to install JDK 8 or higher.

+- `publishToPyPI` - Uploads our package to [PyPI](https://pypi.org/project/rlbot/).
+This is done when we want to make an update available to bot makers.
+To run this successfully, you will need to create a [.pypirc](https://docs.python.org/3.6/distutils/packageindex.html#pypirc) file.
+Ask somebody for the username and password.
 - `build` - Generates and builds Java code.
-- `bintrayUpload` - Builds everything, assembles artifacts, and uploads to [bintray](https://bintray.com/rlbotofficial/RLBotMaven/rlbot-framework).
-This is done when we're ready to make an update available to bot makers.
+- `bintrayUpload` - Uploads Java artifacts to [bintray](https://bintray.com/rlbotofficial/RLBotMaven/rlbot-framework).
+This is done when we're ready to make an update available to java bots.
+To run this successfully, you will need to create a local.properties file.
+  See the build.gradle file for details.

 ### Wikis